Schockwav3/SMILESGeneratorPredictor/README.md

-# SMILES Generator using DeepSMILES LSTM and Reinforcement Learning with the SMILES Predictor
+# SMILES Generator using DeepSMILES LSTM and Reinforcement Learning with SMILES Predictor

 The first part of this project involves a Generator for generating specified SMILES (Simplified Molecular Input Line Entry System) strings using a combined deep learning model.
 The model leverages deepSMILES, a more compact representation of SMILES and augment it with the SMILES Predictor MLP to enhance the generation process of the LSTM (Long Short Term Model).
 By combining the base trained LSTM Model with the classification of the SMILES Predictor as Reinforment Learning approach to improve the output of the LSTM and ensure similarity to a target class of molecules.